wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-computing-derivatives.md

 }
 ```

-## Analytical Solution vs Forward Difference
+## Analytical Solution vs. Forward Difference

-We can now compete two versions of the displaced mesh, one using the geometric solution to compute the vertex normals of the mesh, and one using the analytic solution.
+We can now compete for two versions of the displaced mesh, one using the geometric solution to compute the vertex normals of the mesh and one using the analytic solution.
 To code to compute either one of these solutions is as follows:

 ```
 int main(int argc, char **argv)